 Finding the Resultant vector using a Scale diagram

 In diagram (a) above we see 2 vectors A and B.

-For simplicity of calculation at this moment we have taken 2 vectors at right angle.
+For simplicity of calculation at this moment we have taken 2 vectors at a right angle.

 The magnitude of A and B vectors are 400 N and 300 N respectively.

 We have to take a convenient scaling system, like for every 100 N in this case, we may take 1 cm.

 Using this scaling (100 N = 1 cm) factor, we will draw a scale diagram in both magnitude and direction.
-We use ruler and protractor.
+We use a ruler and protractor.

 See fig b now.

 First, say we draw a line of 4 cm length using a ruler, representing 400 N and the direction is west to east as per the direction of vector A.

 The arrowhead of vector A would be the point where tail of vector B will reside.

-Accordingly vector B is drawn as a line of length 3 cm (for 300 N) at right angle with respect to vector A line and it stands at the head of vector A line.
+Accordingly, vector B is drawn as a line of length 3 cm (for 300 N) at a right angle with respect to the ‘vector A’ line and it stands at the head of the ‘vector A’ line.

 Thus head to tail scaling representations are made for vector A and B.

-We get the resultant vector R as we draw the line starting from the initial point(tail of vector A) and ending at final point(head of vector B) that closes the triangle (Figure b).
+We get the resultant vector R as we draw the line starting from the initial point(tail of vector A) and ending at the final point(head of vector B) that closes the triangle (Figure b).

 If properly drawn, we will get the length of this line as 5cm which represents 500 N as per scaling factor used.

 The direction of the resultant can be found by measuring angle θ between the resultant R and vector A. We use a protractor to measure the angle.

 In this case, θ = 37°.

 So we get the resultant of vector A and B which is 500 N making an angle of 37° with vector A.